 “As a rule of thumb, I tell clients to prepare to spend 1 to 3 percent of the value of their homes each year on house [expenses],” Sivak says.

 3 to 4 months out

-When you shop lenders soon, they’ll look at your bank statements from the last two months.
+When you start shopping for lenders, they’ll look at your bank statements from the last two months.
 If you plan to make any deposits into your checking or savings accounts from other assets, do it before that 60-day window.
-Otherwise, you’ll have to source where the money came from in detail, DiBugnara says.
+Otherwise, you’ll have to explain where any significant deposits came from in detail, DiBugnara says.
 It’s best to avoid opening new credit accounts or loans, or racking up debt, from this point on, he adds.

 2 months out

 Shop multiple lenders

 Things are getting real.
 At this point, you should know what monthly payment you’re comfortable with, what areas you can afford, and how much you can put down.
 Now it’s time to shop for a mortgage.